-- Avoid cleaners or polishes that increase the gloss of the upper portion of the instrument panel.
-The dull finish in this area helps protect the driver from undesirable windshield reflection. - Be certain to wash or wipe your hands clean if you have been in contact with certain products such as insect repellent and suntan lotion in order to avoid possible damage to the interior painted surfaces. - Do not use household or glass cleaners as these may damage the finish of the instrument panel, interior trim and cluster lens.
+Avoid cleaners or polishes that increase the gloss of the upper portion of the instrument panel.
+The dull finish in this area helps protect the driver from undesirable windshield reflection.

+- Be certain to wash or wipe your hands clean if you have been in contact with certain products such as insect repellent and suntan lotion in order to avoid possible damage to the interior painted surfaces. - Do not use household or glass cleaners as these may damage the finish of the instrument panel, interior trim and cluster lens. - Do not allow air fresheners and hand sanitizers to spill on interior surfaces.
+If a spill occurs, wipe off immediately.
+Damage may not be covered by your warranty.